Ezra Midkiff

-Ezra Millington "Salt Rock" Midkiff (November 13, 1882 - March 20, 1957) was a Major League Baseball third baseman who played in with the Cincinnati Reds and in and with the New York Highlanders (renamed the New York Yankees for the 1913 season).
+Ezra Millington "Salt Rock" Midkiff (November 13, 1882 - March 20, 1957) was an American Major League Baseball third baseman who played in with the Cincinnati Reds and in and with the New York Highlanders (renamed the New York Yankees for the 1913 season).

 Early life

 Midkiff was born in Salt Rock, West Virginia on November 13, 1882.
 He acquired his nickname "Salt Rock" from his birthplace.

 Major League career

 Midkiff, seated 2nd from right on middle row, in a team picture for the New York Yankees in 1913.

 Midkiff was 26 years old when he made his Major League debut on October 5, 1909, with the Cincinnati Reds.
 After spending time in the minor leagues, Midkiff was acquired by the Highlanders from the San Antonio Bronchos of the Texas League in 1912.
 Midkiff spent 1913 as the starting third baseman for the Yankees, but Fritz Maisel took the job midway through the season, and Midkiff was sold to the minor league Baltimore Orioles in August.